Who can apply for IAC membership? IAC Priority Groups.

 The IAC prides itself in offering membership to diverse Indigenous nations.
 We put forth every effort to represent Indigenous nations equally and structure our membership so that there are an equal number of individuals representing as many nations as possible.

-We appreciate your respect of our Indigenous cultures and ask that you allow us to maintain our strong and important cultural identities.
+We appreciate your respect of Indigenous art, worldviews and cultures and ask that you allow us to maintain our strong and important cultural identities.

 *The funding we are granted is specifically for Indigenous peoples and must be spent on the terms it was granted.